stanfordnlp/CoreNLP/_pages/corenlp-server.md

 ### Undocumented Features
 Well, I guess they're documented now:

-  * Hitting `Shift+Enter` on any input field in the web demo (e.g., the main text input) is equivalent to hitting the `Submit` (or `Match`) button.
+  * Hitting `Shift+Enter` on any input field in the web demo (e.g., the main text input) is equivalent to clicking the `Submit` (or `Match`) button.
 Furthermore, if the input is empty, it will fill itself with a default input.
 Useful if -- to take a purely hypothetical example -- you're developing the web server and don't want to re-type the same sentence everytime you re-load the website.